-A major challenge for both quantum simulation and more general forms of quantum computation is the difficulty of verifying the correctness of a quantum process.
-There have been several proposals to verify digital quantum computation [16, 17] based on the Feynman-Kitaev circuit-to-Hamiltonian mapping [18], but such protocols are neither designed for analog quantum simulation nor practical on near-term analog quantum devices.
-Previous work towards verifying analog simulation has suggested approaches such as cross-platform verification [19, 20], Hamiltonian learning [20], and performing a Loschmidt echo [20-22].
+A major challenge for both quantum simulation and more general forms of quantum computation is the difficulty of verifying the correctness of a quantum process [16,17].
+There have been several proposals to verify digital quantum computation [18,19] based on the Feynman-Kitaev circuit-to-Hamiltonian mapping [20], but such protocols are neither designed for analog quantum simulation nor practical on near-term analog quantum devices.
+Previous work towards verifying analog simulation has suggested approaches such as cross-platform verification [21,22], Hamiltonian learning [22], and performing a Loschmidt echo [22-24] or randomized benchmarking [25].
 Unlike protocols for digital verification, these approaches can be spoofed by dishonest or inaccurate quantum simulators, and therefore cannot be used to demonstrate quantum advantage in a sound, efficiently verifiable way.
-A step toward verified analog simulation is made in [23], in which the verifier measures the energy of a parent Hamiltonian of the output state of analog quantum simulation.
+A step toward verified analog simulation is made in Ref.
+[26], in which the verifier measures the energy of a parent Hamiltonian of the output state of analog quantum simulation.
 However, all these works require a significant number of samples of the simulator's state to certify it.

-B. Our Contribution
+B. Our contribution

-In this paper, by combining a single-step Feynman-Kitaev encoding and the scheme of Bermejo-Vega et al. [24], we propose a novel quantum advantage protocol with reduced resource requirements, where a verifier capable of polynomial-time classical computation can verify the result by asking the prover to perform trusted measurements on a constant number of copies of a state.
+In this paper, by combining a single-step Feynman-Kitaev encoding and the scheme of Bermejo-Vega et al. [27], we propose a novel quantum advantage protocol with reduced resource requirements, where a verifier capable of polynomial-time classical computation can verify the result by asking the prover to perform trusted measurements (a nonstandard setting introduced below) on a constant number of copies of a state.
 We also present a strategy for the honest prover and argue that it is feasible on near-term devices.